 Most butane torches don’t have large fuel reservoirs.
 And the more you use your torch, the more frequently you’ll need to refuel it.
 So be sure to keep a can or two of butane fuel on hand at all times.
 Again, you can buy this fuel at your local hardware store.
 And you’ll probably find the best price locally.
 But if you can’t get to the store, you can also buy it online and have it delivered.
 I’ve provided a link for your convenience.

 Stainless steel cross-lock tweezers are designed specifically for soldering.
 So, the handles stay cool to the touch while you’re working with your torch.
 I strongly recommend investing in this inexpensive tool.
 Because they lock in the neutral position, they’ll allow you hold onto your wire securely while you work with flame.
 Here are lots of options available through Etsy.
+Make sure you get the kind with the wood or phenolic handles as they’ll stay cooler than the plain stainless steel tweezers.

 I wear glasses all the time.
 They’ve become so much a part of my face that I always forget to recommend safety glasses when I’m teaching.
 But, it goes without saying that you need to protect your eyes whenever you’re working with your torch.
 Copper wire is particularly notorious for spitting tiny bits of metal all over when you heat it with a torch.
 So, please be sure to wear some sort of eye protection when working with a torch.